sdrobert/pydrobert-pytorch/docs/source/cli.rst

                           The number of workers to spawn to process the data.
 0 is serial.
 Defaults to the CPU count --chunk-size CHUNK_SIZE
-                          The number of lines that a worker will process at once.
+                          The number of utterances that a worker will process at once.
 Impacts speed and memory consumption.
-    --skip-frame-times    If true, will store token tensors of shape (R,) instead of (R, 3), foregoing segment start and end times (which trn does not have).
+    --skip-frame-times    If true, will store token tensors of shape (R,) instead of (R, 3), foregoing segment start and end times.
     --feat-sizing         If true, will store token tensors of shape (R, 1) instead of (R, 3), foregoing segment start and end times (which trn does not have).
 The extra dimension